Mild Cognitive Impairment

-Mild Cognitive Impairment (MCI) is a disorder of memory or other related cognitive process.
-A person with MCI experiences greater memory and thinking difficulties than expected with aging.
-However, the problems do not impair their ability to complete daily activities (as they do in other diseases causing dementia).
+Mild cognitive impairment (MCI) is a decline in thinking abilities that is greater than expected based on a person’s age.
+However, the decline does not impair the person’s ability to complete daily activities (as compared to dementia, in which the decline interferes with daily activities).
 It is important to recognize MCI because it puts a person at a greater risk of developing dementia in the future.

 The causes of MCI are not yet completely understood.
 Experts believe that many cases – but not all – result from brain changes occurring in the very early stages of Alzheimer’s disease or other dementias.

-What are the Symptoms of a Mild Cognitive Impairment?
+What are the symptoms of Mild Cognitive Impairment?

 Experts classify MCI based on the thinking skills affected: